jorge-real/Ball-On-Beam/README.md

 By default, the simulator is passive: it does not make simulation steps by itself.
 The ball position is only re-calculated when (i) the beam angle is set or (ii) the ball position is read.
 As a consequence, an open-loop application (e.g. Fee_Fall in the example below) will not change the simulator state and the GUI will fail to show the ball position changing.
 This is not a problem with closed-loop applications, because they set the angle and read the position frequently; but for open-loop uses, package BB gives support for changing this default and setting the simulator operating mode to Open_Loop, in which the simulator automatically re-calculates simulation steps at 10 Hz (coinciding with the refresh period of the GUI animation).

 The images below show the GUI simulator running an open-loop and a closed-loop test program.
+In the first one, corresponds to the execution of the open-loop application Free_Fall (see code below, in Sec. *A simple example*).

 ![Free fall](free_fall.png)

-Simulator GUI while running the program Free_Fall (see code below).

 ![PD Control](pd_control.png)